-These regulations will not affect the creation, or cause the elimination, of jobs within the State of California.
+These regulations will not directly affect the creation, or cause the elimination, of jobs within the State of California.
+However, the original statutory requirement for inspection of exterior elevated elements may create more jobs for qualified inspectors.

 B. The creation of new businesses or the elimination of existing businesses within the State of California.